- Some of the questions are slanted

 On the other side of the Atlantic, the likes of Emma Goldman were identified as libertarians long before the term was adopted by some economic rightwingers.
 And what about the libertarian collectives of the mid-late 1800s and 1960s?

 The assumption that economic deregulation inevitably delivers more social freedom is flawed.
 The welfare states of, for example, the Nordic region, abolished capital punishment decades ago and are at the forefront of progressive legislation for women, gays and ethnic minorities — not to mention anti-censorship.
-Such established high-tax social democracies consistently score highest in the widely respected Freedom House annual survey on democratic rank eg Denmark ranks 2, Sweden 3 and Norway 7, while comparatively free markets such as the US, Singapore and China rate 15,74 and 121 respectively (this detailed checklist can be viewed at http://www.worldaudit.org/civillibs.htm).Despite their higher taxes, the social democracies' degree of social freedoms would presumably be envied by genuine libertarians in more socially conservative countries.Our point is that a regulated economy and a strong public sector are not necessarily authoritarian, and a deregulated economy with a minimal public sector is not necessarily socially libertarian.
+Such established high-tax social democracies consistently score highest in the widely respected Freedom House annual survey on democratic rank.
+For example, in this highly respected annual index on global democracy https://en.wikipedia.org/wiki/Democracy_Index the Nordic states consistently rate far higher than comparatively free markets such as The United States and Singapore.Despite their higher taxes, the social democracies’ degree of social freedoms would presumably be envied by genuine libertarians in more socially conservative countries.Our point is that a regulated economy and a strong public sector are not necessarily authoritarian, and a deregulated economy with a minimal public sector is not necessarily socially libertarian.

 Interestingly, many economic libertarians express to us their support for or indifference towards capital punishment; yet the execution of certain citizens is a far stronger assertion of state power than taxation.
 The death penalty is practised in all seriously authoritarian states.
 In Eastern Europe it was abolished with the fall of communism and adoption of democracy.
 The United States is the only western democracy where capital punishment is still practised.